-- Complete project description;

-- · Environmental permits;

-- Vendor quotes for plant or equipment;

-- Evidence of actual costs of recent comparable projects: - Bases for electric and gas interconnection costs and any costs contingencies: - Bases for support for property taxes, insurances, operations and maintenance (O&M) contractor costs, and other fixed O&M and administrative or general costs; - Financing documents for construction-period and permanent financing or evidence of recent debt costs of the seller for comparable investments; - Bases and support for the claimed capitalization ratio, rate of return, cost-recovery period, inflation rate, or other parameters used in financial modeling; and - Identification and support for any sunk cost that the Capacity Market Seller has reflected as a reduction to its Seller Offer.
+- · Complete project description; - Environmental permits; - Vendor quotes for plant or equipment; - Evidence of actual costs of recent comparable projects; - Bases for electric and gas interconnection costs and any costs contingencies; - Bases for support for property taxes, insurances, operations and maintenance (O&M) contractor costs, and other fixed O&M and administrative or general costs; - Financing documents for construction-period and permanent financing or evidence of recent debt costs of the seller for comparable investments; - Bases and support for the claimed capitalization ratio, rate of return, cost-recovery period, inflation rate, or other parameters used in financial modeling; and - Identification and support for any sunk cost that the Capacity Market Seller has reflected as a reduction to its Seller Offer.

-The request shall include a certification, signed by an officer of the Capacity Market Seller, that the claimed costs accurately reflect, in all material respects, the seller's reasonable expected costs of new entry and that the request satisfies the standards for an exception.
 The Capacity Market Seller must submit a sworn, notarized certification of a duly authorized officer, certifying that the officer has personal knowledge of the resource-specific exception request and that to the best of his/her knowledge and belief: (1) the information supplied to the Market Monitoring Unit and the Office of Interconnection to support its request for an exception is true and correct; (2) the Capacity Market Seller has disclosed all material facts relevant to the request for the exception; and (3) the request satisfies the criteria for the exception.